ablodge/amr-utils/README.md

-AMR Utils is a python package for working with AMR data, working with AMR alignments, and visualizing AMRs.
+AMR-utils is a python package for working with AMR data, working with AMR alignments, and visualizing AMRs.
 This code is maintained by Austin Blodgett.
 I wrote amr-utils to store operations that I often need when doing research with AMRs.
 ### Features:
 - Load AMRs from a file or directory, with support for multiple formats
 - Load AMR alignments, with support for LDC, JAMR, and ISI alignment formats